Purple Coneflowers, Black-Eyed Susans, and Michaelmas Daisies

 In the second year of its life, the plant produces flowers.
 The plant blooms in the summer and early fall.
 The ray florets are sterile and the disk ones are fertile.
 The fruits are achenes.
 Occasionally, black-eyed Susans flower in the first year of their life.

-How Did Black-Eyed Susan Get its Name?
+How Did Black-Eyed Susan Get Its Name?

 The derivation of black-eyed Susan's name isn't known for certain, but it's thought to have come from a popular poem written by John Gay (1685-1732).
 The poem tells the story of Susan saying goodbye to her beloved William, who is about to set sail with the fleet.
 William returns Susan's affection and expresses his love and his regret that he must leave.
 The poem begins with the following stanza.
+The wording varies slightly in the versions of the poem (or song) that have survived, but they all convey the same message.

 The streamers waving in the wind,

-When black-ey'd Susan came aboard;
+When black-eyed Susan came aboard;

 ‘Oh! where shall I my true love find?